simonnickel/FB14108914-Swift6BindingIsolatedCrash/README.md

 When compiling with Swift 5.10 and strict concurrency checking = complete, there are no warnings and the binding is working fine.
 When compiling with Swift 6, the code fails to compile without proper error message (see file: Build Swift6BindingIsolatedCrash_2024-06-28T10-51-08.txt).

-In the actual project I encountered this issue, it was able to build, but the app crashed on initialisation of the binding.
-In this case, the binding is defined in a package with swiftLanguageVersions: [.version("6")] set and the consuming project set to compile with Swift 6.
+~~In the actual project I encountered this issue, it was able to build, but the app crashed on initialisation of the binding.
+In this case, the binding is defined in a package with swiftLanguageVersions: [.version("6")] set and the consuming project set to compile with Swift 6.~~

+Update: When the class is defined using Generics, the code compiles but crashes when the Binding is created.

 ## Example code

 The example shows a Toggle, which uses a binding setup as described above.

+There are 2 implementations of the BindingProvider:

-When compiled with Swift 5, it works fine.
+1. Without Generics: When compiled with Swift 5, it works fine.
 When compiled with Swift 6 it fails.
+2. With Generics: Compiles with Swift 5 and 6, but crashes with Swift 6.

 ## Tested on